 Senior Articles Editor

 Mr. Nathan Greyard is a member of the University of Richmond School of Law’s Class of 2015.
 He graduated from James Madison University in 2011 with a B.A. in Political Science.
 Following his graduation from the University of Richmond School of Law, Mr. Greyard aspires to pursue a career in healthcare law, corporate law, and medical malpractice in the Mid-Atlantic region.
 He joined Global based on his interest in the intermingling of healthcare law and corporate law.
 During 2012, he served as assistant to government relations for the West Virginia State Medical Association.
 He was a Summer Intern with the Commonwealth Attorney’s Office of Harrisonburg and Rockingham County in 2013.

-Mr. Mitchell is a member of the class of 2015 at Richmond Law and a recipient of the Williams and Ramon W. Andrews, Jr. Scholarships.
+Mr. Teddy Mitchell is a member of the class of 2015 at Richmond Law and a recipient of the Williams and Ramon W. Andrews, Jr. Scholarships.
 He served as an intern in the Division of Health, Education and Social Services at the Virginia Attorney General's Office during the 2013 summer.
 Mr. Mitchell attended the University of North Carolina at Chapel Hill where he received a B.A. in American History.
 An interest in corporate law drew Mr. Mitchell to the Global team.

 Notes & Comments Editor